 - PowerTye offers ratchet tie-downs, fat strap cam buckles and strap-down trailer kits that give you everything you need to lock your bike in place.
 Their products are used by top custom builders like Saleen, Eddie Trotta, Orange County Choppers and Matt Hotch Designs.

 - DiscountRamps offers a number of different styles of motorcycle tie-downs, soft loop straps and trailer loading parts at lower prices.
 Always look for top-rated or reviewed products.

 It’s important to select the correct strap design in order to protect your valuable investment.
-Motorcycle Shippers sells the exact Soft Cinch tie downs that were designed for the National Motorcycle Transportation Network so that riders like you can take advantage of the versatile design.
-We’ve combined the ease of a ratchet strap with the extra security of a self-tightening extra-soft nylon loop.
+Motorcycle Shippers sells the exact Soft Cinch tie-downs that were designed for the National Motorcycle Transportation Network so that riders like you can take advantage of the versatile design.
+Learn more about our Soft Cinch tie-down and how we’ve combined the ease of a ratchet strap with the extra security of a self-tightening extra-soft nylon loop.
 Need some tips on tying down your bike?
 Check out this easy step-by-step breakdown. from our friends over at Cycle World.